SUMMER SCHOLARS SUPPORT

 - You have applied to or are currently enrolled in 2021 UCLA Summer Sessions, either a summer course, Precollege Summer Institute, or the UCLA Summer College Immersion Program (SCIP).
 Deferred payment of the registration fee is available to those who meet additional need-based criteria.
 See Deferred Deposit below for more information.

 Summer Scholars Support will be awarded based on academic ability and financial need.
 Priority consideration will be given to those who have not had any comparable experience.

 Awards vary but will not exceed the total amount for a single academic course up to 5 units, a single Summer Institute, or SCIP.
 Awards are not intended to cover travel costs and may not cover textbooks or other course materials.

-This year, $100,000 is available to support selected high school students.
+This year, $50,000 is available to support selected high school students.
 About 30 to 40 partial or full scholarships will be awarded.
-The award amount will reflect the fees of the academic course or program (either SCIP or a Summer Institute) in which the applicant is enrolled.
+The award amount will reflect the fees of the summer course or program (either SCIP or a Summer Institute) in which the applicant is enrolled.

 All requirements below should be acquired and prepared prior to starting the Summer Scholars Online Form.

 - Personal Statement (see below)